Halfway Houses in Alapaha, GA

 Services provided:

-• Counseling for families, substance use education and employment counseling and training
+• Counseling for couples, counseling for groups and substance use education

 • Comprehensive substance use assessment